 • development of inflammation:

-1. increase in l / knots in size;
+1. increase in l/nodes in size;

 2. signs of lymphadenitis;

-• the formation of a malignant neoplasm:
+• formation of a malignant neoplasm:

-1. the presence of microcalcifications;
+1. presence of microcalcifications;

 3. cystic transformation.